djambro44/bamazon/README.md

 ..*If the product has enough units in stock the app will return "Approved"

-..*If the product does not have enough units in stock the app will return "Declined"
+..*If the product does not have enough units in stock the app will return "Denied"

 ![Image of bamazon 1](https://djambro44.github.io/bamazon/images/bamazonScreenShot1.png)